 There’s so much to know about getting your camper ready for her exciting camp adventure!
-To get you started, here are some answers to questions parents often have about camp.
+To get you started, here are some answers to questions girls and parents often have about camp.

 Once you register your camper, you will receive information on required forms that MUST be completed before your girl attends camp.
 Please note that a physician’s signature on a physical exam is REQUIRED.
 Your camper will not be allowed to remain at camp without this information.

 Fun and exciting adventures abound daily at camp.
 In our Classic Camp sessions, some of the highlights are archery, kayaking, canoeing, swimming, horseback riding, paddle boarding, challenge course, cooking, biking, rock climbing, hiking, outdoor cooking, theater, creative arts, and songs and games, but there is so much more!
 Girls can pursue the optional Trail Master progression of outdoor skills.